freedomofchoice1991/freedomofchoice1991/README.md

 ---

 ### 🚀 About Me
+🔹 Experienced Python Programmer
-🔹 Passionate to find answers.
+🔹 Passionate to find answers
-🔹 Eager to learn more fields everyday.
+🔹 Eager to learn more fields everyday

 📍 **Germany** 🇩🇪
 🔗 [LinkedIn](https://www.linkedin.com/in/rezakarami1991/)